 Back in the 1940's, an enterprising young lad named Bud Ruby worked in his dad's company, Jaymar Ruby in Michigan City, Indiana which manufactured overalls.
-Bud invented a special waistband and came up with a beltless pant that both stayed up and held in the shirt.
-He called them “sans-a-belt,” the french phrase for without a belt.
+Bud invented a unique rubber grip waistband and came up with a beltless pant that stayed but looked dressy.
+He called it “sans-a-belt,” the french phrase for without a belt.

-Men appreciated the smooth lines of Sansabelt dress pants and how easy it was to move without a constricting belt.
+Men appreciated the smooth lines of Sansabelt dress pants and how easy it was to move without a strip of leather constricting the waistline.
 And the shirt stayed neatly tucked and in place!
 No more sloppy lines.
 Sales soared.

 Jaymar Ruby/SANSABELT continued to dominate through the 70's, 80's and early 90's, even after HARTMARX bough it.
 When they filed for bankruptcy in 2009, SANSABELT was purchased by a licensing giant named Authentic Brands Group.

-With NO new SANSABELT pants being produced from the early 2001 on, the market became flooded with imitation dress pants with elastic inner waists that just didn't do the job.
+SANSABELT pants stopped production in early 2001 on, and the market became flooded with imitations just didn't do the job.
 They are still out there today.
-Disturbed by the quality of those elastic waistbands, a menswear veteran named Peter Schwadel bought the license in 2013 and started manufacturing SANSABELT pants based on the original classic cut pattern.
+Menswear veteran named Peter Schwadel bought the license in 2013 and started manufacturing SANSABELT pants using the authentic waistband and the original classic cut pattern.